What is a rescue plan for working at height?

 What should a working at height rescue plan include?

+A working at height rescue plan must include details about a risk assessment, rescue steps, equipment, and medical assistance.
 A work at height rescue plan is an extremely detailed document.
-This is to show that you have assessed every possible risk and developed a comprehensive rescue plan in response to any potential injury.
+This is to show that you have assessed every possible risk and developed a comprehensive WAH rescue plan in response to any potential injury.

-It is also important to include the rescue plan for any work at height associated injuries, such as:
+Ready to write your rescue plan?
+It is also important to include in the rescue plan any work at height associated injuries, such as:

 1. Risk Assessments